druid-io/druid-io.github.io/_posts/2013-09-20-druid-at-xldb.md

 ![Druid Users at XLDB](http://distilleryimage3.ak.instagram.com/ce5ff7c4197111e3b2e322000a1f9a5c_7.jpg)

-The focus of our tutorial is to educate people on why we built Druid, how Druid is architected, and how to build applications on top of Druid.
-The tutorial has several hands on sections about how to spin up and load data into a Druid cluster.
+The focus of our tutorial is to educate people on why we built Druid, how druid is architected, and how to build applications on top of Druid.
+The tutorial has several hands-on sections about how to spin up and load data into a Druid cluster.
 For [R](http://www.r-project.org/) enthusiasts out there, there is a section about building an R application for data analysis using Druid.
 Check out our slides below:

 <script async="" class="speakerdeck-embed" data-id="50c52830fc7301302f630ada113e7e19" data-ratio="1.72972972972973" src="//speakerdeck.com/assets/embed.js"></script>